What is obesity?

-- Even if increasing your physical activity levels does not result in you losing weight, it can bring other health benefits such as reduced risk of type 2 diabetes and cardiovascular disease by reducing visceral (internal organ) fats.
+- Even if increasing your physical activity levels does not result in you losing weight, it can bring other health benefits such as reduced risk of type 2 diabetes, some cancers, cardiovascular disease by reducing visceral (internal organ) fats and improved mental health.

 - To help with weight loss, unless you reduce your energy intake, it is recommended you complete 225 to 300 minutes of moderate intensity or 110 – 150 minutes of vigorous intensity physical activity per week.
 Or you can complete a mixture of moderate and vigorous activity

 - To help maintain your weight after weight lost at least 150 minutes of moderate physical activity a week is required.

 - Every minute of activity counts towards your weekly total.
 Some activity is good but more is better

 - It's never too late to start increasing physical activity